RaphaelleC/project-3-server/README.md

 ## Key Learnings and Conclusion

-* Time management
+* Time management : this project help me put into perspective how much time certain tasks need to be complete, and thus confirmed that planning up ahead and trying to estimate the time allocated for each step is important.
-* Understanding and improvement of my Mongo, Express and React skils
+* Improvement of my Mongo, Express and React skills : to put these three technologies into practice in a concrete project helped me understand how they work together, how to link them to each other to create a functional app.
-* Team work and communication
+* Team work and communication : as in my previous project, we kept a great communication between us, which I felt was very important because it helped us managing our time and making clear who is working on which task, if we're struggling with it or not.
+We've been able to help and support each other well.
 * Github usage (commit, pull, merge, resolve conflicts, push)

 This project helped me better understand the relationships between the front end and the back end of an app.
 It also taught me that planning up ahead is really important : making changes on the back end after starting coding the front end is not always easy, we can end up losing time updating things that we thought were done.<br>